svpino/ml.school/README.md

 $ aws configure --profile [AWS USERNAME]
 ```

 The configuration tool will ask for the **Access Key ID** and **Secret Access Key** associated to the user.
-You can get the **Access Key ID** from the CloudFormation stack *Outputs* tab.
-To get the **Secret Access Key**, navigate to the *Secrets Manager* service in your AWS console and retrieve the secret value related to the `/credentials/mlschool` key.
+You can get the **Access Key ID** from the CloudFormation stack "Outputs" tab.
+To get the **Secret Access Key**, navigate to the "Secrets Manager" service in your AWS console and retrieve the secret value related to the `/credentials/mlschool` key.
 The configuration tool will also ask for the **Region** you'll be using.
-You can get this value from the CloudFormation stack *Outputs* tab.
+You can get this value from the CloudFormation stack "Outputs" tab.

 We need to configure the command line interface to use the role created by the CloudFormation template.
 Open the `~/.aws/config` file in your favorite text editor and append the lines below.
 Replace `[AWS ROLE]`, `[AWS USERNAME]`, and `[AWS REGION]` with the appropriate values: